Mood Disorders

 Mood disorders can often be treated with success.
 Treatment may include:

-• Psychotherapy—most often cognitive-behavioral and/or interpersonal therapy.
-This therapy is focused on changing the person’s distorted views of himself or herself and the environment around him or her.
-It also helps to improve interpersonal relationship skills, and identifying stressors in the environment and how to avoid them
+• Psychotherapy (most often cognitive-behavioral or interpersonal therapy).
+This kind of therapy is focused on changing the person’s distorted view of themselves and their environment.
+It also helps to improve relationship skills.
+And it can help the person identify stressors in the environment and learn how to avoid or manage them.

 Families play a vital supportive role in any treatment process.